ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Keep your containers vulnerability free and securely configured</blockquote>

 <h3>3.
-Docker pros are shrinking images by 99%: The hidden techniques you can’t afford to miss - <a href="https://medium.com/aws-in-plain-english/docker-pros-are-shrinking-images-by-99-the-hidden-techniques-you-cant-afford-to-miss-a70ee26b4cbf" target="_blank" rel="noopener noreferrer">link</a></h3>
+25 Docker Commands That Will Make You a Better Developer - <a href="https://medium.com/stackademic/25-docker-commands-that-will-make-you-a-better-developer-2f97a036c6a1" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AWS in Plain English`**
+✍️ **posted by `Stackademic`**

-<blockquote>Unlock the secrets to lightning-fast deployments and slashed costs — before your competitors do</blockquote>
+<blockquote>Containerize Efficiently, Code Confidently</blockquote>

 <h3>4.
-Best Heavy-Duty Machines: Power and Efficiency in One - <a href="https://medium.com/@bharamawan/best-heavy-duty-machines-power-and-efficiency-in-one-060b965a0bb7" target="_blank" rel="noopener noreferrer">link</a></h3>
+HOW TO REPROGRAM YOUR BRAIN TO ENJOY HARD HABITS - <a href="https://medium.com/@sattarshazia876/how-to-reprogram-your-brain-to-enjoy-hard-habits-c87393cabc1f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bharam Awan`**
+✍️ **posted by `Shazia Sattar`**

-<blockquote>Heavy-duty machines are essentials in various forms of industries as they provide the muscles required to carry out large operations that…</blockquote>
+<blockquote>You can make hard habits more attractive if you can learn to associate them with a positive experience.
+Sometimes, all you need is a slight…</blockquote>

 <h3>5.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>